 Prevention tip: Make sure your child washes their hands properly and often, and remind them not to touch their eyes, nose, or mouth.
 You can also strengthen your child's immune system by making sure they get enough sleep, eat a healthy diet, and get of lots of exercise.

-The flu comes on hard and fast: a fever of up to 40°C, body aches and chills, a headache, sore throat, cough and sometimes also vomiting and diarrhoea.
+Influenza, commonly known as the flu, comes on hard and fast.
 Compared to a common cold, a flu consists more fever, headache and muscle aches, and less cough, sore throat and runny nose.

 A flu tends to be more severe and patients are more likely to be confined to the bed during the illness.
 When the flu strikes the young and elderly, especially, there is a higher chance of developing pneumonia.
 Dr Leong advises consulting a doctor early in these cases so as to reduce the risk of it taking a turn for the worse.